tungtylee/fast-classify-exoplanet/README.md

 - **Documentation & Content:** Gemini also assisted in drafting, refining, and formatting this README and other documentation.
 - **Creative Assets:** Our team photo was generated using a GPT-based image generator, and the text-to-speech narration in our introduction video was created with Kokoro TTS.

-We believe in crediting these powerful tools for their role in our development process.

 ## Contributing